PNNL-Comp-Mass-Spec/Validate-Fasta-File/bin/Readme.txt

 Licensed under the Apache License, Version 2.0; you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

-All publications that result from the use of this software should include the following acknowledgment statement:
- Portions of this research were supported by the W.R.
-Wiley Environmental Molecular Science Laboratory, a national scientific user facility sponsored by the U.S. Department of Energy's Office of Biological and Environmental Research and located at PNNL.
-PNNL is operated by Battelle Memorial Institute for the U.S. Department of Energy under contract DE-AC05-76RL0 1830.

 Notice: This computer software was prepared by Battelle Memorial Institute, hereinafter the Contractor, under Contract No. DE-AC05-76RL0 1830 with the